 While LNG liquefaction has received significant investment in the past five years on assets that are expected to deliver for 25 plus year useful lives, LNG is at a severe disadvantage to ammonia for both maritime use & for maritime bunkering.
 While ammonia has big advantage over all other 100% green energy carriers with energy density, its real secret weapon against grey and potentially “blue” fuels, like LNG, is its ability to use existing infrastructure like that used for LPGs (e.g. propane).
 Financial investments with the strongest bang for their buck always win.
 Green ammonia will be a fierce competitor with regard to economic return on investment.

-Because ammonia can be liquified at 7.5 bar at ambient temperatures similar to propane & butane, it has a huge advantage over LNG and should really hurt LNG investments as shipbuilders want 100% zero emission vessels.
-Ammonia easily fits this role of clean energy ambassador to enormous cargo ships with much cheaper bunkering costs.
+Because ammonia can be liquified at 7.5 bar at ambient temperatures similar to propane & butane, it has an advantage over LNG as a 100% green energy carrier and could potentially hurt LNG investments as shipbuilders might prefer 0% zero emission vessels & cargo.
+Ammonia easily fits this role of clean energy ambassador to enormous cargo ships with cheaper bunkering costs.
 Ammonia bunkering costs will be orders of magnitude cheaper than LNG because of the liquefaction trains & cryogenic storage required for LNG.
 There is great irony here in that for 10 years we have heard that hydrogen suffers from a “chicken or egg” problem but the truth is the chicken or egg problem befalls LNG to a much more significant degree than ammonia which means hydrogen’s chicken or egg problem also could rapidly become yesterday’s story.